Become a member or subscribe to our newsletter

 Slow Food Festival features autumn harvest, local flavors, and food crafts.
 At the festival, you can taste, stock your pantry, meet food producers, and stroll around Billnäs Ironworks.

-Slow Food Festival is held for the 14th time in 2025, attracting thousands of visitors every year.
+Slow Food Festival is held for the 15th time in 2026, attracting thousands of visitors every year.
 Follow the news feed and our social channels for updates on the festival, the program, and the vendors.

 Admission Fee